ZipDevil/Premium-Prep-Projects-Calculator/README.md

 Instructions for working on the code on your machine offline:

-Download a text editor: I work with Sublime Text: https://www.sublimetext.com/3 However, there are many other cool options: Atom, Visual Studio Code
+Download a text editor: I work with Sublime Text: https://www.sublimetext.com/3.
+There are many other cool options: Atom, Visual Studio Code.

 Downloading the source code from Github: